Sturla: Oratorio di San Celso

 The church of San Celso, the first religious building built in Sturla, located in Vico del Pesce, not far from the mouth of Sturla river, is now the oratory of the Disciplinati di Sturla, under the title of Saint Roch.
 It was built in the fourteenth century (the first records date back to 1311), restored in 1391 and completely rebuilt in 1594.
 In 2002 it was completely restored.
 Already an independent parish, in 1406 it became subordinate to San Martino d'Albaro, under the patronage of the Spinola family.
 It later became the oratory of the brotherhood named Santi Rocco e Nazario e Celso.

 There are remarkable preserved frescoes painted between the fourteenth and the seventeenth century, while other works of art, including the altarpiece depicting the Saints Roch, Nazarius and Celsus, Catherine of Siena and Saint Sebastian, by Bernardo Castello, were transferred to the parish church of the Santissima Annunziata.

 Oratorio di S. Giovanni Battista e monastero delle Battistine

-In Sturla you’ll also find the convent of Sisterhood of St. John the Baptist, a religious order of women founded in the mid-eighteenth century by Giovanna Maria Battista Solimani.
+Sturla contains the convent of Sisterhood of St. John the Baptist, a religious order of women founded in the mid-eighteenth century by Giovanna Maria Battista Solimani.
 The nuns moved here in 1924 from their original location in the centre of Genoa, in the street still called "Salita delle Battistine”.
 Next to the convent is a church dedicated to St. John the Baptist, consecrated on 18 June 1960, containing the tomb of the founder.